How the store works

 Bobkarty.com does NOT collect your credit card number or any other payment information, and PayPal does not send it to me.
-Your payment is processed entirely by PayPal, after which they notify this site that that the payment was accepted.
+Your payment is processed entirely by PayPal, after which they automatically notify this site that the payment was accepted.

 After your payment is processed, you’ll be taken to a page where you can download the purchase immediately.
 You’ll also receive a payment confirmation email from PayPal and an email from me containing the download links.
 These messages should arrive within a few minutes, but please allow up to an hour, and be sure to check your spam folder.

 Download links expire after 24 hours, so please download your files right away.

 All sales are final.
 No refunds.

 Music Download Help

 MP3 is the most widely-supported audio file format.
 If you’re not sure which format to get, it’s the safest bet.